backdrop-ops/backdrop-docker/README.md

 2. [About Docker](#about-docker)
 3. [About Backdrop](#about-backdrop)

- Later sections discuss what Docker is and how it works, as well as the Backdro project in general

 # Installation
 The fastest and easiest way to "spin up" Backdrop in a Docker container is to: